datascienceconfidential/datascienceconfidential.github.io/_posts/2025-08-05-ai-replacement-wash-hires.md

 # Conclusion

 So there you are; two possible reasons why you would expect to see cycles of hiring and firing in the labour market.
-The idea of wash hires is appealing but it only makes sense for publicly-traded firms[^6].
+The idea of wash hires is appealing but it only makes sense for publicly-traded firms<sup>[6](#myfootnote6).
 The idea of AI replacement is certainly realistic, and also terrifying.

 Some economists have written papers about the possible impact of AI on the labour market, for example [this paper by Pascal Stiefenhofer](https://arxiv.org/pdf/2502.07050).
 But the research tends to focus on where we will end up, not so much on how we will get there in the short run.

 It looks like it could be a bumpy ride!

 ___________________________

-[^1] The following quote comes from [a Youtube interview with Joseph Stiglitz](https://www.youtube.com/watch?v=YViLHG0X0F0)
+<a name="myfootnote1">1</a>: The following quote comes from [a Youtube interview with Joseph Stiglitz](https://www.youtube.com/watch?v=YViLHG0X0F0)

 > I wrote a paper explaining why firms maximising their stock market value would not lead to the general wellbeing of society. [...]
 About the same time, Milton Friedman was writing a very influential article which was published in the New York Times Magazine about why firms *should* maximise their stock market value.
 I got invited to the University of Chicago to give a talk on my paper. [...]
 After the seminar we were sitting outside the seminar room and he said "Joe.
 You're wrong."
 I said: "Milt.
 Tell me where I made a mistake in my analysis."
 He said : "Joe.
 You're wrong.
 I know shareholder maximisation is optimal.
 It's good for society".
 I said: "I've worked very hard to show that *you're* wrong.
 Just explain to me where in my analysis I made a mistake," and he said: "Joe.
 You're wrong."
 And it was very clear at that point that he'd become an idealogue.
 He had very strong beliefs and couldn't engage in an analytic exercise.
 He was very bright, very congenial, a really very nice guy.
 Very committed to his ideology.

-[^2] Welch, as boss of General Electric, was one of the most controversial and most successful exponents of shareholder value which he later, in a 2009 interview with the *Financial Times*,  called ["The dumbest idea in the world."](https://www.ft.com/content/294ff1f2-0f27-11de-ba10-0000779fd2ac)
+<a name="myfootnote2">2</a>: Welch, as boss of General Electric, was one of the most controversial and most successful exponents of shareholder value which he later, in a 2009 interview with the *Financial Times*,  called ["The dumbest idea in the world."](https://www.ft.com/content/294ff1f2-0f27-11de-ba10-0000779fd2ac)

-[^3] A [1979 model of Jovanovic](https://python.quantecon.org/jv.html) considers how much effort a worker should devote to their job search versus their current job.
+<a name="myfootnote3">3</a>: A [1979 model of Jovanovic](https://python.quantecon.org/jv.html) considers how much effort a worker should devote to their job search versus their current job.
 Clearly, if you expect to be fired without cause at any moment, you might as well put in minimal effort on your current job and devote all your time to learning skills which might help you in your next job.

-[^4] The Cobb-Douglas function may not be an appropriate model for an individual firm, but the conclusion would be similar for any reasonable choice of production function.
+<a name="myfootnote4">4</a>: The Cobb-Douglas function may not be an appropriate model for an individual firm, but the conclusion would be similar for any reasonable choice of production function.

-[^5] Again, the exact equation is not important.
+<a name="myfootnote5">5</a>: Again, the exact equation is not important.
 We just require that the quality of the AI declines over time if there is no human labour to maintain it or to generate new training data for it.

-[^6] My personal experience has been the opposite.
+<a name="myfootnote6">6</a>: My personal experience has been the opposite.
 The last time I felt like I had a reasonably secure job was when I was working for a publicly-traded firm, whereas subsequent jobs in privately-held companies have never felt particularly secure.
 But this might just be due to overall economic conditions.